ZonianMidian/openweather-icons-to-emoji/README.md

 # openweather-icons-to-emoji
-Simple json to convert [Openweather icons](https://openweathermap.org/weather-conditions) to emoji, acceptable in CLI, or text representation
+Simple JSON to convert [OpenWeather icons](https://openweathermap.org/weather-conditions) to emoji, acceptable in CLI, or text representation.
+Available in plain text or Unicode
 # Usage
-For using in different languages just import json, and retrieve value from map
+For using in different languages just import JSON, and retrieve value from map
 # JavaScript

 ```
 const icons = require("./icons.json");
-var emoji_icon = icons['01d'] //return emoji equal to 01d - clear sky ☀
+var emoji_icon = icons['01d'] //return emoji equal to 01d - clear sky ☀️

 ```
 # Python